awsdocs/amazon-cognito-developer-guide/doc_source/open-id.md

 # Open ID Connect providers \(identity pools\)<a name="open-id"></a>

-[OpenID Connect](http://openid.net/connect/) is an open standard for authentication that is supported by a number of login providers\.
-Amazon Cognito supports linking of identities with OpenID Connect providers that are configured through [AWS Identity and Access Management](http://aws.amazon.com/iam/)\.
+[OpenID Connect](http://openid.net/connect/) is an open standard for authentication that a number of login providers support\.
+Amazon Cognito supports you to link identities with OpenID Connect providers that you configure through [AWS Identity and Access Management](http://aws.amazon.com/iam/)\.

 **Adding an OpenID Connect provider**

-For information on how to create an OpenID Connect Provider, see the [IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/identity-providers-oidc.html)\.
+For information about how to create an OpenID Connect provider, see the [IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/identity-providers-oidc.html)\.

 **Associating a provider with Amazon Cognito**

-Once you've created an OpenID Connect provider in the IAM Console, you can associate it with an identity pool\.
-All configured providers will be visible in the Edit Identity Pool screen in the Amazon Cognito Console under the OpenID Connect Providers header\.
+After you create an OpenID Connect provider in the IAM Console, you can associate it with an identity pool\.
+All providers that you configure are visible in the Edit Identity Pool screen in the Amazon Cognito Console under the OpenID Connect Providers header\.

 ![\[External Provider Enhanced Authflow\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[External Provider Enhanced Authflow\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)![\[External Provider Enhanced Authflow\]](http://docs.aws.amazon.com/cognito/latest/developerguide/)